renovate-bot/googleapis-_-managedkafka/README.md

 In either case, your client leverages Google Auth libraries for authentication using default environment credentials.
 On GCP environments like GKE or GCE, this typically implies using the environment service accounts.
 You can override this behavior and specify different credentials using the GOOGLE_APPLICATION_CREDENTIALS environment variable, as detailed in [this article](https://github.com/googleapis/google-auth-library-java?tab=readme-ov-file#getting-application-default-credentials).

+Authentication is not supported for clients using [Workload Identity Federation for GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
+As an alternative, [link Kubernetes service accounts to IAM service accounts](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#kubernetes-sa-to-iam).

 ## Kafka Java Auth Client Handler